 The level of service offered is on the same lines - beginning on arrival when, on request, ‘staff will be pleased to unpack for you and store your suitcase in our luggage room’.
 But if that sounds snobbish, it is not: prepare yourself to fall in love.

-Yet, despite the many impressive features of Ballyfin and the extraordinary collection of antiques and artwork of the period that it now houses (including portraits of former owners, adorning the stair hell, and some period uniforms purchased recently at a major sale of items from the House of Hanover, which are a talking point in the first reception room that arriving guests will see), the tone of the house is unexpectedly warm and welcoming on arrival, and there is none of the stuffiness so often associated with exclusive properties.
+Yet, despite the many impressive features of Ballyfin and the extraordinary collection of antiques and artwork of the period that it now houses (including portraits of former owners, adorning the stair well, and some period uniforms purchased at a major sale of items from the House of Hanover, which are a talking point in the first reception room that arriving guests will see), the tone of the house is unexpectedly warm and welcoming on arrival, and there is none of the stuffiness so often associated with exclusive properties.

 The same applies to the sumptuously furnished guest rooms and suites, which are decorated in period style - sometimes dramatically, as in The Westmeath Room, which has a carved French bed complete with coronet, positioned centrally in the room - but also have a homeliness that is very welcome.